On this page

 Video transcript: The APY Wali Nyiritjara (Library) Project

 Genrefication is a system where we use visuals, instead of the Dewey Decimal system.
-I saw the opportunity to develop an entirely new, culturally responsive, bilingual cataloging system that catered to the complex needs of students across the APY.
+I saw the opportunity to develop an entirely new, culturally responsive, bilingual cataloguing system that catered to the complex needs of students across the APY.

 It was really important in the creation of this project that all signage be bilingual; Pitjantjatjara, Yankunytjatjara and Southern Yankunytjatjara.